Skip to content

 Recommended allocation by reach, with named owners.

-Aldrich & Steele's current implicit allocation is roughly 0% Core, 0% Adjacent, 0% Transform.
+Aldrich & Steele's current implicit allocation is 0% / 0% / 0%.
 Nothing has shipped.
 The shadow tax-return work is the only active production usage and it's not on the firm's books.
-The review's recommended mix anchors on the Bain headcount-output thesis: AI compounds when it lets the same headcount produce more output, not when it lets the firm cut headcount.
+Recommended mix anchors on the Bain headcount-output thesis: AI compounds when the same headcount produces more output, not when the firm cuts headcount.
 For a partner-led service firm where the asset is senior judgment, Core dominates.
 Adjacent extends the practice.
 Transform is a single founder-level bet.

 Recommended allocation · Core 70% · Adjacent 20% · Transform 10%